DialectalArabicMMLU: Benchmarking Dialectal Capabilities in Arabic and Multilingual Language Models: Experimental Setup

-We evaluated a wide spectrum of language models that vary in size between 1B and 13B parameters.
-These models are considered small- to medium-size compared to frontier models such as the 120B version of OpenAI's gpt-oss.
+We evaluated language models of 1B to 13B parameters.
+These models are considered small- to medium-size compared to frontier models such as the 120B version of OpenAI's GPT-OSS.

-We based our choices for large language models experiments on~\citet{ouda2025arabic}, which is an elaborate list of Arabic language models of various sizes, including both open-weight and closed ones; for our experiments, we decided to use open-weight LLMs only.~\footnote{All the models in this work are available online via \href{www.HuggingFace.com}{HuggingFace.com}} We made sure we included Arabic-enabled large language models that were developed in the Arab region, e.g., ALLaM~\cite{bari2025allam}, Fanar~\cite{fanar:2025}, and Jais~\cite{sengupta:2023:jais}, in addition to recent, multilingual models of comparable sizes such as Google's Gemma-3~\cite{gemma_2025} and Cohere Labs' Command R7B~\cite{alnumay2025command}.
+We based our LLM selection on~\cite{ouda2025arabic}, which provides a comprehensive survey of Arabic language models across different sizes, including both open-weight and proprietary ones.
+For our experiments, we restrict ourselves to open-weight LLMs only.\footnote{All selected models are publicly available on \href{www.HuggingFace.com}{HuggingFace}.}

+We made sure that we included the three main Arabic-enabled LLMs that were developed in the Arab region: ALLaM~\cite{bari2025allam}, Fanar~\cite{fanar:2025}, and Jais~\cite{sengupta:2023:jais}, in addition to recent, multilingual models of comparable sizes such as Google's Gemma-3~\cite{gemma_2025} and Cohere Labs' Command R7B~\cite{alnumay2025command}.
 Note that these models do not distinguish between MSA and dialects; rather, all the dialects and MSA are considered as just Arabic.
-A list of these models, their sizes, and whether they support Arabic, English, or both is provided in Table~\ref{tab:List_models}.
+A list of these models, their sizes, and whether they support Arabic, English, or both, is provided in Table~\ref{tab:List_models}.